project-viable/viable-virtual-lab/docs/reference/mistakecheckers.md

 In the opposite case, we give a message saying the heat time was too long.

 ### `MistakeChecker` resource
 To add a `MistakeChecker` to a lab module or even to the main scene so that it acts as a universal checker, it is necessary to create a resource.
-Once created, it is added to the `Check Strategies` array of the scene. <br>
+Once created, it is added to the `Check Strategies` array of the scene.

-As an example, refer to the image below. <br>
+As an example, refer to the image below.

 ![image](./images/Example_CheckStrategies.png)